An IMBUS lymph node exam needs to be carefully performed and interpreted to avoid over- or under-reacting to these lumps.

 IMBUS APPROACH TO NODES

-1. Each enlarged node should be magnified and the length, width, and depth measured.
+1. Each enlarged node should be measured for length, width, and depth.
 The other characteristics of the node should be noted, including color power Doppler flow, and the images/clips should be saved in case follow up comparison is needed.

 2. A patient with a modestly enlarged node with other characteristics still appearing normal can be reassured by the extremely low likelihood that this node is malignant, particularly if the node is in the neck and the patient is younger.
 But, over the next month, each patient should note whether the node decreases or disappears (without vigorous palpation every day)!
 With a less reliable patient, a follow up visit should just be scheduled.
 If the node does not regress or even increases, the patient must return for re-imaging.
 Reactive nodes do not have to fully disappear in a month, but they should not grow, unless the inflammatory condition is continuing.
 A clear reduction in size over a month strongly supports a reactive node.